BenjaminBossan/pantangle/README.md

 ## Limitations

 This should work on any document type [supported by pandoc](https://pandoc.org/MANUAL.html#general-options), so markdown, reStructuredText, org, asciidoc, etc. should work.
-However, it's only tested on markdown and reStructuredText so far.
+However, it's only tested on markdown, reStructuredText, and jupyter notebooks so far.

 ## Background